 We are open 5 days a week from 9.30 am to 5.30 pm each day

 What happens next?

 If you complain in person or over the phone, we will try to resolve the issue there and then.
 Similarly, if you complain by email or in writing we will always acknowledge your complaint within 7 working days, and do everything we can to resolve it within 21 working days.
 If this is not possible, we will explain why and provide a new deadline.

 What if the complaint is not resolved?

-If you are not happy with our response, you may get in touch again by writing to Ballet Ireland’s Chairman Dr Sheamus Smith.
-The Chairman will ensure that your appeal is considered at Board level and will respond within two weeks of this consideration by Board members.
+If you are not happy with our response, you may get in touch again by writing to Ballet Ireland’s Chair, Gerardine Connolly.
+The Chair will ensure that your appeal is considered at Board level and will respond within two weeks of this consideration by Board members.